Open source: Society

 The rise of open-source culture in the 20th century resulted from a growing tension between creative practices that involve require access to content that is often copyrighted, and restrictive intellectual property laws and policies governing access to copyrighted content.
 The two main ways in which intellectual property laws became more restrictive in the 20th century were extensions to the term of copyright (particularly in the United States) and penalties, such as those articulated in the Digital Millennium Copyright Act (DMCA), placed on attempts to circumvent anti-piracy technologies.

-Although artistic appropriation is often permitted under fair-use doctrines, the complexity and ambiguity of these doctrines creates an atmosphere of uncertainty among cultural practitioners.
+Although artistic appropriation is often permitted under fair-use doctrines, the complexity and ambiguity of these doctrines create an atmosphere of uncertainty among cultural practitioners.
 Also, the protective actions of copyright owners create what some call a "chilling effect" among cultural practitioners.

-The idea of an "open-source" culture runs parallel to "Free Culture," but is substantively different.
+The idea of an "open-source" culture runs parallel to "Free Culture", but is substantively different.
 Free culture is a term derived from the free software movement, and in contrast to that vision of culture, proponents of open-source culture (OSC) maintain that some intellectual property law needs to exist to protect cultural producers.
 Yet they propose a more nuanced position than corporations have traditionally sought.
 Instead of seeing intellectual property law as an expression of instrumental rules intended to uphold either natural rights or desirable outcomes, an argument for OSC takes into account diverse goods (as in "the Good life") and ends.

 Sites such as ccMixter offer up free web space for anyone willing to license their work under a Creative Commons license.
 The resulting cultural product is then available to download free (generally accessible) to anyone with an Internet connection.
 Older, analog technologies such as the telephone or television have limitations on the kind of interaction users can have.

 Through various technologies such as peer-to-peer networks and blogs, cultural producers can take advantage of vast social networks to distribute their products.
 As opposed to traditional media distribution, redistributing digital media on the Internet can be virtually costless.
 Technologies such as BitTorrent and Gnutella take advantage of various characteristics of the Internet protocol (TCP/IP) in an attempt to totally decentralize file distribution.